apostrophecms/docs/docs/guide/areas-and-widgets.md

           }
         }
       }
+    },
+    group: {
+      mainArea: {
+        label: 'Main page content',
+        fields: ['main']
       }
     }
+  }
 };
 ```

 <template v-slot:caption>
   modules/landing-page/index.js
 </template>

 </AposCodeBlock>

- For the expanded widget preview menu, widgets are added in `groups`, rather than being added and then arranged as in the basic configuration.
-Fields with an `area` type take two new options.

- The first new option is `expanded` and takes a boolean to activate the expanded preview.
-This option is required to activate the menu.
+ For the expanded widget preview menu, there are three settings to configure.
+The first setting is `expanded` and takes a boolean to activate the expanded preview.
+This is required to activate the menu.

- The `groups` option takes multiple groupings of widgets assigned through named objects.
-In the example code, there are two such `groups`.
+ Second, widgets are added in `groups` that organize the added widgets into specific regions of the menu.
+Each grouping of widgets is organized in a named object.
+In the example code, there are two such `groups` added within the `area` options.
 The first is named `basic`, and the second is named `layout`.
-Each has a `label` key that provides the display name.
+Each has a `label` key that provides the name displayed for the widget group.
 Each individual group has a `widgets` key that contains the names and options for all of the widgets to be included in that group.
 Like with the basic configuration, the widget names do not need the '-widget' suffix.

  Finally, each group has a `columns` key that takes an integer from 1-4.
 This determines how many widgets will be displayed per line.
 The default value is 3.

+An `area` configured in this way can still take a `max` option to limit the number of widgets to be added.

  ### Widget preview options
  If a widget is being used within an expanded widget preview area, it can take additional options that determine how it will be displayed in the menu.
-The menu will show the widget `label`, but the `description` option can be used to provide additional descriptive text for display below the widget.
+These options are added directly into the options of the individual widget modules.
+The menu will show the widget `label`, but the optional `description` option can be used to provide additional descriptive text for display below the widget.

  By default, the widget will be displayed as a placeholder rectangle.
 However, there are two options for adding a different preview.

-The `previewImage` option takes the extension, without `.`, of the image to be used.
+The `previewImage` option takes the extension, without prefixing, of the image to be used.
 For example, `'png'` or `'gif'`.
-The actual image should be added into the `/public` folder of the widget and named `preview.extension`, where `extension` matches the string passed to the option.
+The actual image should be added into the `/public` folder of the widget and named `preview.<extension>`, where `extension` matches the string passed to the option.

 ::: note
 The extension should always be lower case.
 :::

 The second option is `previewIcon`.
 This option takes any icon that has already been [registered](https://github.com/apostrophecms/apostrophe/blob/main/modules/@apostrophecms/asset/lib/globalIcons.js).
-Alternatively, additional Material Design Icons can be registered using the [icons](https://v3.docs.apostrophecms.org/reference/module-api/module-options.html#icon) property within the module before use in the menu.
+Alternatively, additional Material Design Icons can be registered using the [`icons`](https://v3.docs.apostrophecms.org/reference/module-api/module-options.html#icon) property within the module.
 If it is present, the `icon` option will be used if no `previewIcon` option is set.

 ## Adding areas to templates